 There is an excellent opportunity here for mid-tier banks: gone are the days where you had to choose one technology provider and stick with only their products forever.
 Instead you can:

-- Plug in and play with some of the newer technologies on offer to decide what you really want to invest in.
+- Plug in and play with some of the newer technologies to decide what you really want to invest in

-- Find providers, such as Superior Press, who only charge for what you use.
+- Find providers, such as Superior, who only charge for what you use

 Spending some resources exploring agile fintech partnerships could solve many of your problems – and in an affordable way.
 With traditional models, as the product grows, your spending also increases – providers look at the contract value over a three-year period and rigidly stick to the terms.